 We get in physical activity everyday.
 I walk or jog while the kids ride their bikes or scooters.
 My mother in law recently moved in with us and now the kids ALSO join her when she goes for her walks.
 (My mother in law is a teeny bit competitive and doesn’t like it when I have more steps than she does.
 I get in more steps now just to keep her on her toes lol.)

-We also go to the park.
-I walk or jog while the kids ride their bikes or scooters.
-The heat is ridiculous in Florida so we go in the early evening hours.
+But, the heat is ridiculous in Florida so we go in the early evening hours.
 But then we deal with something almost as bad…bugs.

 Our reliance on the store bought cream is a little pricey (even though it’s only a dollar a tube) because we always lose them and buy more.

-As part of my move towards more natural home solutions, I decided that the itch cream would be my next easy replacement.
-But rather than make a cream, I wanted to try a more portable solution.
+As part of my move toward a more natural home, I decided that the itch cream would be my next easy replacement.
+But rather than make a cream, I wanted a more portable solution.

 So I came up with these simple homemade itch wipes.
 I love the ease of using disposable wipes.
 I especially like the thriftiness of making homemade wipes!

 Little condiment sized plastic container or [easyazon_link identifier=”B00SDM98LY” locale=”US” tag=”scrugcorne-20″]zip top bag[/easyazon_link] (I got a pack of the ramekins at the Dollar Tree.)

 2 Tbl [easyazon_link identifier=”B00016WW8Q” locale=”US” tag=”scrugcorne-20″]witch hazel[/easyazon_link]